kriarar82/chat-mfe/README.md

 ### Connecting to an Agent

-1. Enter the agent URL in the connection field (e.g., `http://localhost:3001/sse`)
-2. Click "Connect" to establish the SSE connection
+The Chat MFE automatically connects to the configured agent URL on startup.
+No manual connection is required.

+1. The application automatically connects to the agent when loaded
-3. Start chatting!
+2. Start chatting!
 Your messages will be sent to the agent via HTTP POST requests
-4. Agent responses will be received in real-time via Server-Sent Events
+3. Agent responses will be received in real-time via Server-Sent Events
+4. The agent URL is configured per environment (see Configuration section)

 ### Message Types